 Problem-Based Learning case studies are divided into four modules, one in each preclinical semester.
-The first module comprises two sequences of four and six cases respectively.
-Each of the following three modules comprises three sequences of six to eight cases.
-On completion of the study of each of these case sequences, an examination, in the style of the medical boards, will be given that will test the students’ knowledge and understanding of the learning issues that they elected to study in association with each case in the sequence.
+The first module comprises two case sequences of ten cases in total.
+Each of the following three modules comprises three sequences, each of six to eight cases.
+On completion of the study of each of these case sequences, an examination, in the style of the medical licensure boards, is given to test the students’ knowledge and understanding of the learning issue material that they elected to study in association with each case in the sequence.

-Initially, a PBL case study will require several sessions to complete.
+The study of each PBL case is generally completed in two group sessions.
 At the commencement of a PBL case study, all group members are given the age, gender and chief complaint of the patient.
 One student plays the role of patient and is given full details of the patient history.
-Another student plays the role of physician, interviewing the patient to obtain the history, and then obtaining the results of a physical examination from the facilitator.
-The student group, by now, should have drawn up a range of differential diagnoses — although, before they gain experience, this may be merely a list of affected body systems.
+Another student plays the role of physician, interviewing the “patient” to obtain the history, and then obtaining the results of a physical examination from the facilitator.
+The student group, by now, should have drawn up a range of differential diagnoses — although, before they gain experience, this may be merely a list of possible affected body systems.
 They then proceed as a team, to decide what additional information is required in order to understand the patient’s problems, and request various further data from laboratory tests, or diagnostic procedures.
 The appropriate information is progressively disclosed by the facilitator in response to these requests.
 This information may be in the form of tabulated data from laboratory tests or, for example, a radiograph or an EKG.
-(To facilitate this process for the student, supplementary workshops are provided on diagnostic procedures and their applications, interpretation of EKGs and radiological imaging, etc. PBL students also undertake a full course in history taking and physical examination of patients.)
+(To facilitate this process, early in the program the students are made familiar with diagnostic procedures and their applications, interpretation of EKGs, and radiological imaging, etc. PBL students also undertake courses in history taking and physical examination of patients throughout the preclinical years.)

-When the group meets for its next tutorial session, one student briefly presents the patient case as one would on hospital rounds.
-In light of new information brought to the table, the students approach the case again, listing new ideas, and formulating new hypotheses and learning issues, as more case information unfolds.
-This process is repeated until the definitive diagnosis is reached.
-In the first semester of the program several meetings may be required to reach diagnosis for a single case.
-In subsequent semesters this may typically be achieved in two meetings.
-The student must be mindful that, whilst achieving the definitive diagnosis marks the completion of the case study, this is not the primary purpose of the exercise, which is to employ the case as a vehicle for learning.
-The broader goals of the PBL modules are to learn and understand the basic medical sciences underlying the cases, and to appreciate their relevance in the clinical situation.
+When the group meets for its next session, one student briefly presents the patient case as one would on hospital rounds.
+In light of new information brought to the table, the students approach the case again, listing new ideas, and formulating new hypotheses and learning issues, as more case information unfolds, until the definitive diagnosis is reached.
+The students must be mindful that, whilst achieving the definitive diagnosis heralds the completion of the case study, this is not the primary purpose of the exercise, which is to employ the case as a vehicle for learning.
+The broader goals of the PBL modules are to learn and understand the medical sciences underlying the cases, and to appreciate their integrated relevance in the clinical situation.
 Consequently a rapid progression to diagnosis is not to be equated with success.

 At the conclusion of each case, a final list of learning issues is agreed upon by the group and is submitted to the PBL administration.
-The learning issues define the material on which each PBL examination is constructed at the end of each set of PBL cases.
-The PBL examinations are written in the style of the medical boards, and comprise mostly multiple choice questions, with occasional matching questions.
+These learning issues (chapters or sections of required textbooks) define the material on which each PBL examination is constructed at the end of each set of PBL cases.
+The PBL examinations are written in the style of the medical boards, and comprise mostly multiple choice questions, with occasional sets of matching questions.

-At the conclusion of each tutorial session, there is a brief round-table wrap-up, when the students indicate what they have found to be valuable in the session, and at the conclusion of each case, students evaluate the case-study experience.
-On two or three occasions through the study of each of each set of cases, a group oral evaluation occurs, when each member of the group evaluates the performance and contribution of every other member over the course of the whole preceding case.
+At the conclusion of each session, there is a brief, round-table wrap-up, when the students indicate what they have found to be valuable in the session, and at the conclusion of each case, students evaluate the case-study experience.
+On two occasions through the study of each set of cases, a more comprehensive, group oral evaluation occurs, when each member of the group evaluates the performance and contribution of every other member over the course of the preceding sessions.

-All faculty members may be consulted outside PBL sessions, and supplementary enhancement is also available, on request to the PBL director, through occasional workshops or enrichment sessions.
-Orientation workshops are also scheduled early in the program in each of the following areas.
+All faculty members may be consulted outside PBL sessions, and supplementary enhancement may also be available, on request to the PBL director, through occasional workshops or enrichment sessions.

 - Laboratory Tests and Diagnostic Procedures